alchemyplatform/modular-account/README.md

 #### Validations

-Validations are usually signature validation functions (BLS, WebAuthn, etc).
+Validations are usually signature validation functions (secp256k1, BLS, WebAuthn, etc).
 While it’s feasible to implement signature validation as a pre-validation hook, it’s more efficient and ergonomic to do these in validations since it allows us to apply permissions per entity using execution hooks.
-In ERC4337, accounts can return validation data that’s not 0 or 1 to signal the usage of a signature aggregator.
+In ERC-4337, accounts can return validation data that’s not 0 or 1 to signal the usage of a signature aggregator.

 #### Execution Hooks